PlathC/Vazteran/README.md

 # Vazteran

-Vulkan based rendering engine for learning purposes.
+Vulkan based library for learning purposes.
 Its main goal is to offer a base interface for my personal projects in computer graphics.

 Here is the roadmap :